trek10inc/aws-lambda-debugger/README.md

 - `DEBUGGER_ACTIVE`: As long as this value is present and it is not 'false' or empty string, the proxy will do its job.
 - `DEBUGGER_BROKER_ADDRESS`: This is the IP address or domain for the broker server.
-- `DEBUGGER_FUNCTION_ID`: This is a unique ID (per function!) that is used to route the debugger to the appropriate function.
-It is used as part of the URL to connect.
+- `DEBUGGER_FUNCTION_ID`: This is a unique ID of your own choosing (per function!) that is used by the broker to pair the debugger connection (this function ID is also part of the URL that the debugger connects to - see below) to the appropriate Lambda function.

 ### Increase your Lambda timeout